LukasMansour/BSc_ECDLP_library/.github/README.md

 # (EC)DLP Arithmetics for Qiskit

 This small library was part of my Bachelor's examination.
+It was built during my time at the CQTA (Center for Quantum Technology and Applications) at DESY.
 I used it to create quantum arithmetic circuits for resource estimates.
 It includes many important quantum arithmetic circuits allowing one to run Shor's algorithm with a semi-classical quantum fourier transform to DLP instances.